jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (4) If subsection (2)﻿(b) applies, the Commissioner may direct that the further logbook applies for the logbook term to which the first logbook applied.

 ### DE 10 Variance during logbook term
-If, in any month during a logbook term, the proportion of business use in that month is less by at least 20 percentage points than the proportion established by the logbook, and the proportion of business use recorded in the logbook no longer represents the average use of the motor vehicle for business purposes, the logbook term must end on the last day of that month.
+If, in any month during a logbook term, the proportion of business use in that month is less by at least 20 percentage points than the proportion established by the logbook, and the proportion of business use recorded in the logbook no longer represents the average business use of the motor vehicle, the logbook term must end on the last day of that month.

 ### DE 11 Replacement vehicles
 For the purpose of establishing the proportion of business use of a motor vehicle, a replacement vehicle is treated in the same way as the vehicle it replaces if—
-  (a) the logbook is likely to be representative of the average travel for business purposes for the remainder of the logbook term; and
+  (a) the logbook is likely to be representative of the average travel for business use for the remainder of the logbook term; and
   (b) from the date of replacement, a person keeps a record of the total distance travelled by the replacement vehicle for each income year, or part of an income year, of the remaining logbook term.

 ### DE 12 Kilometre rate method